August-jhn/PushPopPeek/README.txt

-known bugs: trying to remove on an empty square crashes the game
+Known Bugs: trying to remove on an empty square crashes the game

+Features to be Implemented:
+	Undo Button
+	Make place 1 of each button work as intended (currently places 2 colored) popups for current turn and out of moves game won behaviour